Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/modules/spoke/README.md

 ### <a name="input_generate_ssh_key_for_vm"></a> [generate\_ssh\_key\_for\_vm](#input\_generate\_ssh\_key\_for\_vm)

 Description: Optional.
 Whether to auto-generate an SSH key for the Linux VM.
-When false, vm\_linux\_ssh\_authorized\_key must be provided if using SSH authentication.
-Default is false.

 Type: `bool`